Interim policy statement on foods for special dietary use for inherited metabolic disorders

 IMD are a group of rare genetic disorders that are present at birth.
 People with IMD cannot metabolize specific substances.
 For example, the amino acid phenylalanine in the case of phenylketonuria and the carbohydrate galactose in the case of galactosemia.
 The substance that cannot be metabolized accumulates in the body and toxic chemicals may build up, or an essential substance may not be produced.
 Therefore, these disorders pose a risk to health and can be lethal if not treated.

-People with IMD need close medical supervision and must follow a strict diet for life.
+People with IMD are often diagnosed at birth, or shortly thereafter, and require close medical supervision, along with adherence to a strict diet for life.
 Many common foods that would normally provide a range of essential nutrients to support good health are excluded from the diet.
 Instead, people with IMD need to consume metabolic products specially formulated to provide the nutrients their body needs, while avoiding the substances that pose a risk to their health.
 Some of these metabolic products are in conventional food formats, such as pasta, baking mixes and bread; some are specially formulated beverages; and others are meant for enteral use.

 Metabolic products are dispensed through a system with robust safeguards such as requiring proof of diagnosis or written communication from a health care provider before purchase.
 Products available at dispensaries are manufactured in foreign jurisdictions that have high quality and manufacturing standards similar to those in Canada.
 They provide label information to distinguish them from conventional foods.
 This includes statements such as: "low protein food"; "food for special medical purpose for (naming the specific IMD)"; "for individuals on protein-restricted diets"; "low (naming the amino acid) food", etc. They also provide information to help ensure their safe preparation and use.